dgravesa/dynamodb-autoquery/README.md

 In order for a given expression to be executed on a table, at least one index must meet all of the following criteria:

 * The partition key attribute of the index must be used in an `Equal` condition in the expression.
-* If an order attribute is specified on the expression, then the index must have the same attribute as its sort key.
+* If an `OrderBy` attribute is specified on the expression, then the index must have the same attribute as its sort key.
-* If the expression selects particular attributes, then the index must include all selected attributes in its projection or project all attributes.
+* If the expression contains a `Select` clause, then the index must include all selected attributes in its projection or project all attributes.
 * If the expression does not select attributes, then the index must project all attributes.
 * If the index is considered sparse (see below), then both the partition key and sort key attributes must appear in the expression.
 The sort key attribute may appear as the `OrderBy` clause for the index to be considered viable.
 It is not sufficient for the attribute to appear only in the `Select` clause.
-* If the expression specified consitent read, then the index must not be a global secondary index.
+* If the expression specifies `ConsistentRead(true)`, then the index must not be a global secondary index.

 In general, `autoquery` should not be expected as a means of enabling full SQL-like flexibility.
 The expression capability still depends on the indexes defined for a table.